-In accordance with applicable Illinois and federal gambling laws, Saint Xavier University prohibits student gambling or any form of illegal wagering, bookmaking or unauthorized games or contests of chance, including raffles, on University premises, including, but not limited to, University residence halls and/or any University-sponsored functions.
+In accordance with applicable Illinois and federal gambling laws, Saint Xavier University prohibits student gambling or any form of illegal wagering, bookmaking or unauthorized games or contests of chance, including raffles, on University premises, including but not limited to University residence halls and/or any University-sponsored functions.
 In addition, students shall not knowingly provide information to assist any individual involved in any gambling activities.

-Student clubs and organizations who wish to conduct a raffle must fill out the Event Request form on The Den (https://theden.sxu.edu/) to complete a raffle licensing request form which is then approved by the director of Campus Life and the Dean of Students.
+Student clubs and organizations who wish to conduct a raffle must fill out the Event Request form on The Den (https://theden.sxu.edu/) to complete a raffle licensing request form which is then approved by the Dean of Students or their designee.